The Shou Sugi Ban Japanese finishes Company

 Welcome to The Blackwood Project we supply Japanese charred and Charred and Brushed finishes for building projects in New Zealand and Australia.

 We specialize in Shou Sugi Ban the traditional Japanese art of fire conditioning timber.
 We are the only company with weather channel protection technology, and we back it up with a weather tightness guarantee

 Multiple finishes and timbers available on a commercial scale meaning shorter turnaround time.
 Produced in Waikato, New Zealand, and delivered to Australia and New Zealand nationwide.

 Yakisugi or shou sugi ban is a traditional Japanese method of wood preservation.
 This ancient method of charring naturally durable timber which produces a hard-wearing, long-lasting, and low maintenance charred timber finish.
 In addition to the practical benefits the finish also looks sleek and stylish.
 There are 3 main finishes for Yakisugi the traditional full char, the charred and brushed and the charred and double brushed which allows for the introduction of light coloured stains

 WHAT IS CHARRED TIMBER CLADDING

-Why did we start The Blackwood Project?
+Why did we start charring timber cladding?

-We flew to Japan to see how Yakisugi is done by the masters and learn why it works so well.
-We were impressed, and it was reassuring to see so many old examples of Yakisugi still looking great today, many were over 120 years old.
+We flew to Japan to see how shou sugi ban was made by the masters, and hoped to learn why it works so well.
+We were impressed, and it was reassuring to see so many old examples of yakisugi 30 and 40 years old still looking great today, some examples were over 120 years old.